bmatz/clonehome/README.md

 Update Target in Shortcut by adding `-socket "%USERPROFILE%\ssh-agent.sock"`

 #### Finishig up in WSL
 Update your `export SSH_AUTH_SOCK=...` with the correct windows username.
+The `SSH_AUTH_SOCK` environment variable should point at the `ssh-agent.sock` file created by `wsl-ssh-agent-gui.exe`.

-At least add your primary ssh key once
+At least add your primary ssh key once.
 ```
 ssh-add ~/.ssh/id_rsa
 ```